NFL Playoffs 2017: Bold Predictions For Conference Championships

 While the Steelers are filled with weapons, the Killer B’s will be led by Bell when they take on the Patriots this weekend.

-Look for the running machine to continue to carry the running load, which will lead to him having 150 rushing yards at minimum.
-On top of that, look for him to get more involved in the passing game (if a team plans on knocking off New England when playing on the road, it has to pull out all of the stops).
+Look for the running machine to continue to carry the running load, which will lead to him having 150 rushing yards at a minimum.
+On top of that, look for him to get more involved in the passing game.
+After all, if a team plans on knocking off New England while playing on the road, they have to pull out all of the stops.
 In the end, Bell will rack up 200-plus yards.

-Just in case fans were questioning his receiving abilities, since he only has three receiving yards in the 2017 NFL playoffs, Bell racked up 616 receiving yards during the regular season.
+Just in case fans were questioning his receiving abilities since he only has three receiving yards in the 2017 NFL playoffs, Bell racked up 616 receiving yards during the regular season.

 Julio Jones Has Himself A Day, Records 200-Plus Receiving Yards

-Julio Jones is a top receiver in this league — there’s no doubt about it.
-Not only did he have 1,409 receiving yards in 2016, which was the second most in the NFL, but he has Matt Ryan throwing him the ball, a man who has racked up 4,944 passing yards and 38 touchdown passes this season.
+Julio Jones is a top receiver in this league, and there’s no doubt about it.
+Not only did he have 1,409 receiving yards in 2016, which was the second most in the NFL, but he had Matt Ryan throwing him the ball.
+Ryan racked up 4,944 passing yards and 38 touchdown passes this season.

 Nonetheless, fans should not be surprised when Jones racks up 200-plus receiving yards in the NFC Championship game.
-His season-high in the receiving yards department is 300, so he is clearly capable of greatness, and a 200-yard game.
+His season-high in the receiving yards department is 300, so he is clearly capable of greatness and a 200-yard game.

 Brady, Roethlisberger, Rodgers, And Ryan Throw For Three-Plus Touchdowns Apiece